Chemistry Olympiad Mentors

 Pre-Study Camp Meeting

-Mentors attend a pre-study camp meeting in Colorado Springs (late March, early April) to prepare for the June study camp.
+Mentors attend a pre-study camp meeting (late March, early April) to prepare for the June study camp, which includes the tasks:

 - Develop practice problems, study guides and lesson plans in advance of the June study camp

 - Determine fair testing material to prepare students for the international competition